Last updated on November 28th, 2023.

 Fishing pliers are an important tool when hitting the water.
 They can remove a hook, cut a line or even the shank of a hook.

-A quality pair of fishing pliers is made of quality material that will last for years of hard use.
+A quality pair of pliers is made of quality material that will last for years of hard use.
 Yet, different pliers have different features.
 If you want to use your pair in saltwater as well you should be looking at a pair that won’t rust.

-In this test we’ll look at the best fishing pliers money can buy considering different budgets.
-In the first part of the review we’ll check out freshwater fishing pliers.
+In this test we’ll look at the best pliers for fishing money can buy considering different budgets.
+In the first part of the review we’ll check out freshwater pliers for fishing.
 The second part will present our top 3 saltwater choices.
 Let’s go!

 What to Look for in the Best Fishing Pliers?